khorner/khorner.github.io/_posts/2024-01-26-clock-starts.md

 ## Plan updates
 To bring [The Plan](/plan.md) into reality, I've broken it up into 3 parts:
 1. Off-Zero Financial, LLC.
+1. MyFi.Coach
 1. offzero.io
-1. MyFi.Coach

 ### Off-Zero Financial, LLC.
-The legal entity to be registered as an Investment Advisor with the SEC under the Internet Investment Advisor exemption.
-This allows it to provide fiduciary investment advice via an interactive website.
+The Texas LLC formed to be registered as an Investment Advisor with the SEC under the Internet Investment Advisor exemption.
+This allows it to provide fiduciary investment advice to all US residents via an interactive website and removes the administrative burden to regiser with all 50 states to do so.

 ### MyFi.Coach
-The interactive website Off-Zero Financial, LLC. provides to comply with SEC registration as an Internet Investment Advisor.
+The interactive website Off-Zero Financial, LLC. provides clients to comply with the Internet Investment Advisors exemption for SEC registration under the Investment Advisors Act of 1940.

 ### offzero.io
-The technology company (not yet legally formed) Off-Zero Financial, LLC. uses for MyFi.Coach.
+The technology company (not yet legally formed) Off-Zero Financial, LLC. uses to implement MyFi.Coach.